QuentinRa/blog.quentinra.dev/programming-languages/low-level/compilers/clang/clang-tidy.md

 #### Common commands

-We can use clang-tidy without a compilation database, but in such case, it may result in errors.
+We can use clang-tidy without a compilation database, but in such cases, it may result in errors.

 ```shell!
 $ clang-tidy source.cpp         # output report